New Computer Buying Guide

 What software should I buy?

-You'll definitely want Microsoft Office 2010 for Windows, or Office 2011 for Mac, both of which are about to be released.
+You'll definitely want Microsoft Office 365 for Mac and Windows.
 Most majors at NU use several applications from that suite and you want to be sure you have the software you need.
-We sell different versions of the Office suites at our IT help desk at academic pricing, so you may want to purchase this from us during CARE or once on campus.
+We sell different versions of the Office suites at our IT help desk at academic pricing, so you may want to purchase this from us during Summer Orientation or once on campus.
 Antivirus software is a must and most antivirus packages that come with new computers expire after a few months.
-We recommend NOD32 from Eset.
-It is the best one we have found.

 Does Niagara sell computers?